constellation-daq/Constellation/docs/application_development/howtos/external_satellite.md

 meson install -C build
 ```

-## Setting the pkg-config Search Path
+## Setting the `pkg-config` Search Path

-Constellation exports its dependency using pkg-config, which can be easily used in many build systems, including CMake.
+Constellation exports its dependency using `pkg-config`, which can be easily used in many build systems, including CMake.
-In order to find Constellation via pkg-config in a non-standard location when building external satellites, the prefix path
+In order to find Constellation via `pkg-config` in a non-standard location when building external satellites, the prefix path
 needs to be exported:

 ```sh